 Assessments of the ecological status of a water body are mainly based on biological indicators and a status assessment is given based on the biological quality element in the worst status.

 The ecological status of bodies of water has been assessed since 2010.
 As this is done based on monitoring data, there was insufficient data by the first assessment period, due to which the status assessments were largely based on expert opinions.
 Later, when the monitoring activities expanded and the amount of data increased, it appeared that the expert opinions may have been overly optimistic and actual measurements did not confirm the initial expert assessments of the status of water bodies.
 This is why the trendline depicting changes in statuses is also in decline on the graphs.
 The second reason is changes in assessment scales.
-For example, the comparative tests of status assessments carried out on the European scale revealed that our local assessment system of coastal waters needed to be made stricter, due to which we no longer have any coastal waters in good status as at 2016.
+For example, the comparative tests of status assessments carried out on the European scale revealed that our local assessment system of coastal waters needed to be made stricter.

 Mainly due to the aforementioned reasons (new monitoring outcomes do not confirm the earlier expert assessments of the status, the assessment system and environmental norms have changed), the status assessments of bodies of surface water have become more negative.
-Water courses are the only bodies of water where the goal has been achieved for slightly over 50%.
-Pursuant to the 2016 data, only 45% of lakes are in very good or good status.
+Water courses are the only bodies of water where the goal has been achieved for 58%.
+Pursuant to the 2017 data, only 46% of lakes are in very good or good status.

 This indicator shows the assessment of the ecological status of Estonia’s bodies of coastal waters with relation to the goal (at least good status).
 Principles of assessing the ecological status have been provided by the indicator Status of water bodies.